 The Pottery Barn Caden Bench

 It’s rustic, leather goodness just kept calling my name.
 We had considered recreating this piece back in our Pottery Barn Theme in April, but went for a trunk project instead.
-When The Leather Hide Store asked us to give their product a try, I knew exactly what I wanted to do with it, and my husband loved the idea too.
+However, when The Leather Hide Store asked us to give their product a try, I knew exactly what I wanted to do with it, and my husband loved the idea too.

 Here is where I’d love to officially introduce you to my partner in furniture and DIY (and my highschool sweetheart), please give a warm welcome to JC.
 His name is short and sweet, and he deserves the biggest award for putting up with creative ol’ me.
 I give him props for taking the woodworking end of this and figuring out all the specs.
 It’s fun to analyze this type of furniture puzzle, and, thankfully, we work well together.